Community Public Access Defibrillators (CPADs)

 Additional Info:

 This site has been kindly supported by full funding from North Notts Lions Club.
-School staff trained.
+School staff trained. **Also included in cabinet is an Emergency Bleed Kit funded by Misterton Parish Council.**

 Misterton Fire Station, Fox Covert Lane, Misterton, Doncaster, DN10 4ER.